LukeA1515/voice-control-lock/README.md

 # voice-control-lock
-A voice controlled lockbox that will match sentences to a key and unlock a box.
+A voice controlled lockbox that will match sentences to a key and unlock the box.
+The base version of this code is designed to run on a Raspberry Pi-4 with Debian Linux and a Pi-TFT screen attached.
+However, on a desktop based linux or windows system, the addition of Resemblyzer services allows the system to encode a vector with the users voice, include that vector in the key, and will only unlock based on that voice.
+A very simple implementation of this project used as part of ECE5725 at Cornell University.